mozilla/geckodriver/ISSUE_TEMPLATE.md

-To help diagnose and fix your issue, please provide as many of possible of the following items.
+To help diagnose and fix your issue, please provide as many as possible of the following items.
 Note that issues without any of this data may be closed as unreproducable: